KoketsoMabuela92/alldeals/README.md

 A modern, responsive e-commerce platform built with Next.js 14, featuring electronics, homeware, and gadgets.

+**🚀 Deployed on Vercel with full authentication protection for checkout and wishlist!**

 ## 🚀 Features

 ### Core Functionality